 Receiving the Amartya Sen Prize with Matti Ylönen at Yale University, 2015

 To learn more about me, you may also want to check different sections of my other blog.
 It has an easy name teivo.net.
 You can also explore my academic interests and download for free various publications of mine at my academia.edu site.

 My permanent full professorship has included periods of intense administrative dedication, especially when I was Head of the Political Science Department.
 In 2014-2016, however, I had the luxury of spending two academic years as Research Director at Helsinki Collegium for Advanced Studies.

-In early 2016, two publications of the project on representation came out.
-One is the preprint version of Representation Beyond the State: Towards Transnational Democratic Non-state Politics, coauthored with Silke Trommer, in the journal Globalizations in 2017.
+Let me highlight here two publications on non-state representation in world politics.
+One is Representation Beyond the State: Towards Transnational Democratic Non-state Politics, coauthored with Silke Trommer, in the journal Globalizations in 2017.
 It is available through open access for free here.

 The other one is my contribution Occupy representation and democratise prefiguration: Speaking for others in global justice movements that appeared in a special issue of the journal Capital & Class.
 The latter should be open access for some time, but if not, you can find a copy of the article also here.

 Apart from the more theoretical research on global political economy and transnational social movements, I spent much of 2014-2016 working in and on Brazil.
 Throughout 2014 I was Visiting Professor at State University of Rio de Janeiro.
 I also gave talks in various parts of the country and by 2015 I completed visits to all the 26 states of Brazil.